 - profitable companies trading at sensible valuations; and

-- good management that it trusts – aligned to shareholders and demonstrating sound environmental, social and governance (ESG) practices.
+- good management that it trusts (aligned to shareholders and demonstrating sound ESG practices).

 This could be summed up as investing in high-quality businesses at sensible prices.
 Furthermore, MAML believes it is important to: